venkatarajeshjakka/material/TechnicalAnalysis.md

 * Paper Umbrella

 Long lower shadow with a small upper body.

+To qualify paper umbrella , length of lower shadow should be twice the lenght of real body.

+longer the lower shadow the more bullish the pattern

 * Hammer

 _Bullish_

-If papre umbrella appears at the bottom end of a downward rally.
+If papper umbrella appears at the bottom end of a downward rally.

+Hammer formation suggests a long trade

 * Hanging man

 _Bearish_

 If Paper umbrella appears at the top end of an uptrend rally
 * Shooting star

 ### Multiple candlestick pattern